MarBEF Data System

 MarBEF Data System (Marine Biodiversity and Ecosystem Functioning) was a project of the European Union's Network of Excellence which served as a platform to integrate and disseminate knowledge and expertise on marine biodiversity, with informative links to researchers, industry, stakeholders and the general public.
 The program was funded by the EU and formally ended in 2009.
 The data system's online Register of Resources (RoR) includes the details of over 1,000 European marine biology experts and their affiliated institutions and publications.

-MarBEF consisted of 94 European marine institutes and the work done was published in 415 scientific articles.
+MarBEF consisted of 94 Europe marine institutes and the work done was published in 415 scientific articles.
 While the initial MarBEF project has ended, work continues through numerous projects within the MarBEF "umbrella" including, the European Ocean Biogeographic Information System, the European Register of Marine Species, the European Marine Gazetteer, and includes a related Marine Biodiversity Wiki and MarBEF Open Archive.

 Organization history

 Founding

 The program was funded by the European Union (EU), with €8,707,000 coming from the European Commission and having a total cost of €8,782,025.
 The program was a framework for marine entities, intended to integrate and disseminate the knowledge on marine biodiversity.
 It was funded by the Sixth Framework Programme of the EU.
 MarBEF consisted of 94 European marine institutes from 24 countries and was coordinated by the Dutch Institute for Ecology (NIOO).

 To accomplish its goals MarBEF participated in and/or supported multiple conferences and workshops to educate and strengthen collaboration between members of the scientific community.